mhibx/wazuh-security-monitoring-lab/investigations/incident-03b-powershell-encoded-command.md

-# Incident 3B — Encoded PowerShell Command
+# Incident 03B — Encoded PowerShell Command

 ## Overview

-This investigation demonstrates the detection and analysis of a PowerShell process executing a Base64-encoded command.
+This investigation examines the execution of a PowerShell process using the `-EncodedCommand` parameter.

-The activity was intentionally simulated in a controlled lab environment to generate realistic endpoint telemetry and validate Wazuh detection capabilities.
+The activity was intentionally simulated in a controlled lab environment using a benign payload.
+The purpose was to generate realistic endpoint telemetry, validate Wazuh's detection capability, and practice investigating suspicious PowerShell command-line activity.

+The investigation focuses on how a SOC analyst can identify encoded PowerShell execution, validate the underlying Sysmon event, and determine what additional context is required before deciding whether the activity is malicious.

 ---